Thanos-png/tank-wars/README.md

 ## Features
 - **Tanks Movement and Shield:** You can move your tank in any direction or apply a shield infront of your tank to avoid getting hit.
 - **Various Levels:** Progress through different levels, each presenting unique challenges and environments.
-- **Two Player Mode:** Compete against friends in two player mode to see who can dominate the arena.
+- **Two Player Mode(Offline):** Compete against friends in two player mode to see who can dominate the arena.

 ## Getting Started
 ### Prerequisites